The Refuge (film): Plot

 Louis and Mousse, a couple in their early 30s, are doing drugs in bed in a luxurious half empty Parisian apartment.
 A drug dealer brings them six grams of heroin and Louis injects Mousse and himself with it.
 The next morning, rising early; Louis gives himself another shot, which is fatal.

 Louis' mother arrives trying to rent the apartment, and she discovers the couple: Louis is dead from an overdose, but Mousse is alive.
 She is taken to a hospital where she finally awakens.
 Mousse is informed of the death of her boyfriend and that she is pregnant.
 After Louis' funeral and burial, his mother, bluntly, tells the confused Mousse that they do not want an heir for her dead son and that they have made arrangements to terminate the pregnancy.
 Louis’ brother, Paul, looks on, empathizing with Mousse.

-Some months later, Mousse has found refuge in a seaside country house where she lives as a recluse during the pregnancy she has decided to keep.
-The house has been lent to her by an older man who was Mousse’s lover when she was sixteen years old.
+Some months later, Mousse has found refuge in a seaside country house where she lives as a recluse, having decided to keep the baby.
+The house has been lent to her by an older man who was Mousse's lover when she was sixteen years old.
 In her hideaway, she takes her time to meditate on her future while living with limited funds and dependent on the methadone she must take in order to stay off heroin.
 Emotionally guarded, her only contact with the outside world is Serge, a local young man, who delivers her food.